The political class is worried about the historic drop. But the biggest change is among the youngest women, who are the least ready to have children.

 Why This Matters

-The U.S. birthrate has hit an all-time low, sparking concerns among policymakers.
-However, a closer look reveals a nuanced story of generational change, with younger women driving the decline.
-This shift has significant implications for the country's future workforce and social landscape.
+The U.S. birthrate has reached an all-time low, sparking concerns among policymakers.
+However, a closer look reveals a more nuanced trend, particularly among younger women.
+This shift has significant implications for the country's future workforce and demographic landscape.

 Coverage Snapshot